Look-Its-Sky/backtester_rs/README.md

-A simple WIP Rust backtester library for Python Intended to work with 1 million+ rows of data.
+A simple WIP Python financial backtesting library written in Rust<br> Intended to work with 1 million+ rows of data.<br>
 More coming soon...